On this page:

 3 |

-This course will continue your learning by focusing on creating and implementing strategies to support more significant events.
-This course will give you hands-on experience executing an event for a food and beverage operations client and provide information on what it means to be a meeting planner.
-This will give you unique insight into the importance of food and beverage for enhancing guest experience, allowing you to develop an effective strategy and plan for a live event.
+This course will continue your learning by focusing on the creation and implementation of strategies to support larger events.
+This course will give you hands-on experience executing an event for a client in food and beverage operations, as well as provide you with information on what it means to be a meeting planner.
+This will give you special insight into the importance of food and beverage for enhancing guest experience, allowing you to develop an effective strategy and plan for a live event.
 Pre-requisites:

 |